-Background of the Comic
+Background to Comic

 This Comic on the colonial history of Germany was first published in German for and at Literatur Portal Bayern.
 The narrator from Munich, walks through one of the streets of their town, Herero Straße.
 It was renamed twice, in 1933 and 2007.
 We follow them on their walk through the street and see their subjective view of historic events.